HirziDevs/PteroStats/README.md

     key: 'yhBaWjWcmUTseBq72lBBGL53DIDX4Z5dwbP4xzz3D' # Put your API Key here.
 (Must be an admin api key with read permissions)

 status:
-    online: ':green_circle: Online' # Message if the status is Online
+    online: ':green_circle: UP' # Message if the status is Online
-    offline: ':red_circle: Offline' # Message if the status is Offline
+    offline: ':red_circle: DOWN' # Message if the status is Offline
     check: ':orange_circle: Checking' # Message if the status is Checking

 resource: